 The addition of a family member as a result of birth, adoption, or court-awarded custody does not require PHA approval.
 However, the family is required to promptly notify the PHA of the addition [24 CFR 966.4(a)(1)(v)].

-The family must inform the PHA of the birth, adoption, or court-awarded custody of a child within 10 business days.
+The family must inform FCHA of the birth, adoption, or court-awarded custody of a child within 14 days.

 New Family and Household Members Requiring Approval